Knowledge Platform Governance Overview

-“PPMI – a public-private partnership – is funded by the Michael J. Fox Foundation for Parkinson’s Research and funding partners, including [list the full names of all of the PPMI funding partners found at www.ppmi-info.org/fundingpartners.
+“PPMI – a public-private partnership – is funded by The Michael J. Fox Foundation for Parkinson’s Research and funding partners, including [list the full names of all of the PPMI funding partners found at www.ppmi-info.org/fundingpartners].
 The PPMI Investigators have not participated in reviewing the data analysis or content of the manuscript.
-For up-to-date information on the study, visit www.ppmi-info.org.”
+For up-to-date information on the study, visit www.michaeljfox.org/ppmi.”

 AMP PD Data Transfer Agreement